biobakery/graphlan/readme.txt

                    [--pad pad_in] [-v]
                    input_tree output_image

-GraPhlAn 0.9 (22 August 2012)
+GraPhlAn 0.9.5 (11 September 201)
 AUTHORS: Nicola Segata (nsegata@hsph.harvard.edu)

 positional arguments:
   input_tree            the input tree in PhyloXML format output_image          the output image (the format is guessed from the
-                        extension unless --format is given. (png, pdf, ps, eps, svg are the available file formats
+                        extension unless --format is given)

 optional arguments:
   -h, --help            show this help message and exit --format ['output_image_format']
-                        set the format of the output image (default none meaning that the format is guessed from the output file extension)
+                        set the format of the output image: (png, pdf, ps, eps, svg are the available file formats.
+Default none meaning that the format is guessed from the output file extension
   --warnings WARNINGS   set whether warning messages should be reported or not
                         (default 1)
+  --positions POSITIONS set whether the absolute position of the points should
-  --dpi image_dpi       the dpi of the output image for non vectorial formats --size image size     the size of the output image (in inches, default 7.0) --pad pad_in          the distance between the most external graphical
+                        be reported on the standard output (default 0).
+The two cohordinates are r and theta --dpi image_dpi       the dpi of the output image for non vectorial formats (default 72)
+  --size image size     the size of the output image (in inches, default 7.0) --pad pad_in          the distance between the most external graphical
-                        element and the border of the image -v, --version         Prints the current GraPhlAn version and exit
+                        element and the border of the image (defaul 0.5) -v, --version         Prints the current GraPhlAn version and exit

 				...........